International shipping Intermodal Containers

 Intermodal containers have enabled businesses to achieve economies of scale by transporting large quantities of goods in a single shipment.
 The standardized sizes and efficient handling of containers allow for the consolidation of cargo, reducing transportation costs and maximizing the use of available space.
 This has made it more cost-effective for businesses to transport goods over long distances, supporting the growth of global trade and economic development.

-cargo ship on sea doing cross-border shipping
+cargo ship international shipping

 Challenges and Future Trends